Arctic Research Support and Logistics

 Contact the CPS science planners for information about working in Canada, Svalbard, Fennoscandia, and on the Arctic Ocean sea ice at email@example.com.

 U.S. Coast Guard Cutter HEALY - Science support on the HEALY is organized through the Ship-based Science Technical Support in the Arctic (STARC) award to Scripps Institute of Oceanography and Oregon State University.
-Contact Dan Schuller (firstname.lastname@example.org) to initiate cruise planning on the HEALY.
+Contact Brett Hembraugh (firstname.lastname@example.org) to initiate cruise planning on the HEALY.
 Contact Dave Forcucci (email@example.com), the HEALY Science Liaison, for additional information.
 The Icefloe website http://icefloe.net provides cruise planning and other relevant information.
 Submit a Ship Time Request (STR) form in the UNOLS system http://www.unols.org/ and include the STR as Supplementary Documentation to the proposal submission.
-Information provided by the Arctic Icebreaker Coordinating Committee (AICC) https://www.unols.org/committee/arctic-icebreaker-coordinating-committee-aicc may also be useful in cruise planning and outreach to arctic communities.
+Information provided by the Arctic Icebreaker Coordinating Committee (AICC) https://www.unols.org/committee/arctic-icebreaker-coordinating-committee-aicc is a resource for cruise planning and outreach to arctic communities.

 R/V SIKULIAQ and other UNOLS vessels - To request time on vessels in the University-National Oceanographic Laboratory System (UNOLS; https://www.unols.org), submit a Ship Time Request form in the UNOLS system and contact the ship operator for more information about particular vessels.